SAP-archive/teched2020-IIS361/exercises/ex3/README.md

     </Record>
 </Annotation>
 ```

-<br>Now, let’s map the 2 product properties in the 2 objects we used. </br>
+*Now, let’s map the 2 product properties in the 2 objects we used*

-<br>14.
-In the new line after closing Annotations target for Z_SEPMRA_SO_SALESORDERANALYSISType/DeliveryCalendarDate, add a new Annotations Target.</br>
+14. Add a new Annotations under Schema and set the target as Z_SEPMRA_SO_SALESORDERANALYSISType/Product

-<br>15.
-Trigger code completion by pressing CTRL/CMD + SPACE, which displays 'Annotations' as the available option.
-Choose it by pressing ENTER.</br>
+15. Add Common.ValueList under the Annotations

-<br>16.
-Add the annotation target by Press CTRL/CMD + SPACE to open a list of available targets.
-Select "Z_SEPMRA_SO_SALESORDERANALYSISType".
-Type a "/" after the entity type name and choose "Product" from the suggestion.</br>
+16. Add CollectionPath property under Common.ValueList and set String value as "SEPMRA_SO_ALP_SLDORDERITEM"

-<br>17.
-Put the curser between the Annotations tags and press CTRL/CMD + SPACE.
-From the options, choose Common.ValueList by pressing ENTER.</br>
+17. Add PresentationVariantQualifier property and set the attribute String as "FilterQuantityByProduct"

-<br>18.
-For CollectionPath property, add the property string value as "SEPMRA_SO_ALP_SLDORDERITEM"</br>
+18. Add Parameters property which is of type Collection of Record

-<br>19.
-In the new line, add PresentationVariantQualifier property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add the property string as "FilterQuantityByProduct".</br>
+19. Add a Record of Type "ValueListParameterInOut"

-<br>20.
-In the new line, add Parameters property from the list of options opened by pressing CTRL/CMD + SPACE.
-Put the cursor betweem the Collection tags and press CTRL/CMD + SPACE.
-From the options, choose Record "ValueListParameterInOut" and press ENTER.</br>
+20. Add PropertyValue & set the Property to LocalDataProperty and set the PropertyPath as "Product"

-<br>21.
-For LocalDataProperty, add property path as "Product" and for ValueListProperty and string value as "Product".</br>
+21. Add PropertyValue & set the Property to ValueListProperty and set the PropertyPath as "Product"

-<br>Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S.Your final annotation will look like below</br>
+22. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S.Your final annotation will look like below
 ```xml
 <Annotations Target="TECHED_ALP_SOA_SRV.Z_SEPMRA_SO_SALESORDERANALYSISType/Product">
     <Annotation Term="Common.ValueList" >